narendranathjoshi/visual-qa/restricted-dataset/README.md

 The images are not included because they wouldn't fit in a GitHub repo.
 It also contains the lists of selected images in each set.
 * `scripts/` contains the scripts used to generate this subset.
+* `topwords.txt` contains the 1000 most common words in the question text.

 ## Scripts